Yuri Nikulin: Early years

 Nikulin was born just after the end of the Russian civil war, in Demidov, Smolensk Oblast.
 His father Vladimir Andreyevich was a critic, an author of satirical plays and a director in Demidov's local drama theatre.
 Yuri’s mother Lidiya was an actress there.
 They got married in the early 1920s and in 1925 moved to Moscow.

-In Moscow, Yuri entered a prestigious school No. 16 and soon received from the school pedologist an unfavorable characteristic of "a child with limited abilities".
+In Moscow, Yuri entered a prestigious School No. 16 and soon received from the school’s pedologist an unfavorable characteristic of "a child with limited abilities".
 His father, insulted, came to the school and confronted the teacher, proving that Yuri was a bright kid.
 Vladimir Nikulin led a drama club in the school.
 They staged contemporary playwrights and Yuri was a passionate artist there.
-In the eighth grade he was transferred to the school No. 346 that was considered "a mediocre one".
+In the eighth grade he was transferred to the school No. 346, which was considered "a mediocre one".
 He graduated in 1939 and in a few months was called up for military duty.